Liongineers/products-microservice/README.md

 # Product Microservice for Student Marketplace

 Houses all logic related to selling, listing and buying products in the student marketplace.
+Built with NestJS and TypeScript.

 ## Features